How to Adjust a Toilet Float and Fill Valve Fast!

 • Using the screwdriver, turn the screw clockwise to lower the water level in the tank and counterclockwise to raise the water level in the tank.

-There is another way to adjust a float ball which is not ideal at all sine you cannot accurately set the water level.
-These is:
+There is another way to adjust a float ball which is not ideal since you cannot accurately set the water level.
+These are:

 • Bending the float arm upwards to increase the water level.